 We can identify two different types of technique in dento-maxillary imaging: 2D panoramic or orthopantomographic (OPT) techniques, and more sophisticated 3D techniques such as scanners and, more recently, CBCT.

 The advent of CBCT towards the end of the 1990s was seen as a major innovation in comparison to its predecessor, the scanner, as it introduced large scale matrix detectors that could scan a complete volume in just one rotation of the imaging system.

 As its name suggests, CBCT comprises an x-ray generator that emits an open conical radiation beam for sweeping the whole volume to be explored in a complete or semi-complete rotation, before being analyzed once the detection system has reduced it.
 The x-ray generator and detector are interdependent and aligned.

 With each rotational degree, the generator releases a pulse of x-rays that pass through the anatomical mass so that they are received by the detector, which then carries out a rotation at the same time as the source.

 With each angular motion, a 2D image of the volume covered is recorded on the flat sensor.

 Digital acquisitions take hundreds of images so that a volume can be created and 3D computer reconstruction can deliver a virtual view of the anatomical structures explored.

 Tube / Object / Detector / Digitalization / Image memory / Reconstruction / Image processing / Console / Film / Digital image acquisition

-Figure 2: Principle of 3D Cone Beam image reconstitution
+Figure 2: Principle of 3D CBCT image reconstitution